ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ### Defining a default file

-For a specific path, we can also define the default file to be loaded
+For a specific path, we can also define the default file to be loaded:

 ```kotlin
 routing {